mikelyou/mikelyou.github.io/_posts/2020-01-03-python-learning-07-file-operations.md

 ------------------

 >Statement:This python learning series are posted only for personal studies and communication.
-The whole series are not allowed to be reproduced.I do not own copyright of some of the content.
+The whole series are not allowed to be reproduced unles otherwise indicated.
+I do not own copyright of some of the content.
 If any post accidentally infringes your copyright, it will be removed shortly after being informed.
 View **[python-learning-readme](https://mikelyou.com/2020/01/02/python-learning-00-readme/)** for more information.